 She is a bundle of energy and knowledge, forsaking a wonderful international career in people, and forging out on her own path.
 As she described in the interview, she had an INSTAGRAM perfect career but chose to follow her purpose.

-00:01 S1: T-Mobile has been building America’s largest 5G network for this epic 5G moment.
-Introducing the new iPhone 12 Pro.
-Now at T-Mobile, the leader in 5G coverage, download uploading game at 5G speed in more places, at least a power of iPhone 12 Pro with team-capable device required Coverage, not available in some areas.
-Some uses may require a certain planner feature, CT, mobile dot com to people on a… Right.
-Ethical here and welcome to Episode 249 of The Today’s leader podcast.
-It’s my pleasure today to share an amazing conversation that I had with Jennifer, that… Jennifer is a leadership coach, specializing in the power of teams.
-Now, as Jen says, running a high performance team always boils down to two things, adopting a perfect fit hiring process and developing each higher according to their own individual and job-specific talent gaps, she’s a bundle of knowledge and a bundle of energy for taking a wonderful international career in people and forging out on her own path, as she describes in the interview, she had an Instagram perfect career, but she chose to follow her purpose, Jennifer developed her expertise in talent strategy and leadership development over her exciting 20 plus year as a HR professional.
+Hey there, it’s Coach Curl here and welcome to Episode 249 of The Today’s Leader podcast.
+It’s my pleasure today to share an amazing conversation that I had with Jennifer.
+Jennifer is a leadership coach, specializing in the power of teams.
+Now, as Jen says, running a high performance team always boils down to two things, adopting a perfect fit hiring process and developing each hire according to their own individual and job-specific talent gaps.
+She’s a bundle of knowledge and a bundle of energy for taking a wonderful international career in people and forging out on her own path, as she describes in the interview, she had an Instagram perfect career, but she chose to follow her purpose, Jennifer developed her expertise in talent strategy and leadership development over her exciting 20 plus year as a HR professional.

 02:25 S2: The podcast is brought to you by thinking grow business, the home of the Think and Grow Business Mastermind.
 If you’re serious about growing your business, get serious and join a mastermind group today.
 Find out more at thinking growth business dot com-U.